LLC vs. S Corp vs. C Corp: Tax and Legal Implications

 - State-level filing and reporting requirements

 Whether the SE tax savings exceed these added costs depends heavily on your profit level.
-Very broadly, this math often starts to favor an S corp election somewhere in the range of $40,000 to $80,000 or more in annual net profit -- but the actual threshold varies depending on your salary, your state, and your specific circumstances.
-Your CPA can model this for your situation.
+As a planning-screen rule of thumb, the math often starts to favor an S corp election somewhere in the $40,000 to $80,000-plus range of annual net profit — but this is a starting point for the conversation, not a fixed threshold.
+The actual decision depends on your reasonable-compensation salary, your state, the cost of running payroll and an additional return, and how much profit-splitting room exists at your income level.
+Your CPA can model the breakeven for your situation.

 The reasonable compensation requirement is not optional.
 The IRS does scrutinize S corp returns where owners pay themselves little or no salary while taking large distributions.
 Getting this wrong creates payroll tax liability plus penalties.
 What counts as "reasonable" depends on industry, role, and what the market would pay for similar work.